 Explosion hazards are a danger in many industries, for example the oil & gas industry or the petrochemical sector.
 Minimizing the danger is paramount, particularly on a ship at sea, for example, or an offshore oil platform.

 Frankly, any manufacturing or resource industry that operates under the ATEX directive is probably a candidate to consider an R410A retrofit—and there are plenty of those.
 The purpose of ATEX is to limit or prevent explosion hazards—and the replacements for CFCs, or chlorofluorocarbons, are not as safe for employees or infrastructure in an environment where the threat of fires and explosions are inevitable daily hazards.
+Of course specialized equipment is required for use in those areas, for example our ATEX Camera.

 Governments and companies are becoming more committed to preventing climate change every day.
 Through strict regulation of CFCs, our planet’s Ozone Layer has been restored completely.
 This article thoroughly discusses the differences between R410A and R32 and explains why R410A is still used today.